Everything you always wanted to know about touch icons

 Different icon sizes

-The Web Clip Icons section in the iOS HIG states that for iPhone and iPod Touch, you should create the following icons:
+The Icon and Image Sizes section in the iOS HIG states that you should create the following icons:

-- one that measures 144 × 144 pixels for high-resolution iPad ‘Retina’ displays;
+- one that measures 76 × 76 pixels for iPad and iPad Mini models with a 1× display;

 It’s perfectly possible to just create one high-resolution icon and use that for all devices.
 In fact, this is how Apple does it.
 Devices with smaller screens or lower display resolutions automatically resize the icon.
 The downside is that these devices load the large high-quality image, while a much smaller file would have worked just as well.
 This wastes bandwidth and affects performance negatively for the end user whenever the site is added to the home screen.